RealityETH/reality-eth-monorepo/packages/dapp/README.md

 To give other users a chance to respond to their answer, the time allowed for the reveal is limited to 1/8 of the step delay.
 During this time, other users are free to post their own answers.
 However, these answers will be listed after the previous user's commit, and if the commit turns out to have been the same as the answer they are submitting, they will have to share their rewards with them, as in the payout example above.
 Submitting an answer immediately after someone else has given the same answer may not be profitable.

-The reveal will update the answer in the same way that a normal answer would have, unless a new answer has already been posted.
+The reveal will update the "current best" answer in the same way that a normal answer would have, unless a new answer has already been posted with a higher bond by the time the reveal comes, in which case the answer posted after the commit will stand.

-Whether they use the commit-reveal process or not, if the user is sending a bond more than 4x the previous bond, it is possible that someone else will get a transaction into the blockchain before theirs.
-They can control this by specifying a maximum bond level beyond which their transaction should be rejected.
+Whether they use the commit-reveal process or not, there is always a possibility that someone will get an answer into the system ahead of you that you were not aware of when you sent it.
+Unless you have substantially increased the bond, this will cause your answer to be rejected.
+If you have substantially increased the bond, you can choose whether you

 ### Network unavailability and congestion